-It is unclear whether commercial reef fish vessel permits are needed to hold IFQ shares (Alternatives 2-5) or not (Alternative 1) should effect on the physical environment.
-Although not directly affecting the physical environment, indirect effects may occur if changing the share ownership requirement causes a shift vessels being used and gear types being deployed.

-However, the extent of any shift would be constrained by the annual catch limits (ACL) and quotas that govern how many fish may be caught.
+It is unclear whether the need to have a commercial reef fish vessel permit to hold IFQ shares (Alternatives 2-4 and Preferred Alternative 5 versus Alternative 1, respectively) would affect the physical environment.
+Indirect effects may occur if changing the share ownership requirement causes a shift in vessels being used, gear types (longlines versus vertical lines) being deployed, or area fished.
+However, any shift in the fishery would not affect total harvest, which is constrained by the annual catch limits (ACL) and quotas.
 Thus, any effect would likely be minimal regardless of the alternative.